-The City of Long Beach and Seventh District Councilmember Roberto Uranga, along with the Wrigley Area Neighborhood Alliance (WANA) and the Bixby Knolls Business Improvement Association, will host the 67th Annual Daisy Lane Parade on Saturday, Dec.
-11, from noon to 4 p.m.
-This year’s newly reimagined festivities will showcase a festive car parade through the Wrigley Neighborhood, safely bringing holiday cheer directly to residents’ doorsteps.
+The City of Long Beach and the Office of Seventh District Councilmember Roberto Uranga, along with the Wrigley Area Neighborhood Alliance (WANA), will host the 69th Annual Daisy Lane Parade on Saturday, Dec.
+9, at 5 p.m., with a night of holiday entertainment on Sunday, Dec.
+10, from 7 to 9 p.m.

-For more details and up-to-date information, visit the Daisy Lane Parade event page.
+Subscribe for more details and up-to-date information on the Daisy Lane Parade.